-Graduates are to assemble in the CCHS commons by 7:15 p.m. on the night of graduation.
+The Graduation Ceremony will be held on Saturday, May 27, 2017 at 9:00 a.m.
+Graduates are to assemble in the CCHS commons by 8:15 a.m. on the morning of graduation.
 Students are expected to be dressed appropriately any variation from the dress code will cause a student to be pulled from the graduation line and will not be allowed to participate in the graduation ceremonies.

 - Males must wear a white button down dress shirt and tie, dark dress shoes and khaki dress pants.
 NO BOOTS OR TENNIS SHOES WILL BE ALLOWED. - Female graduates must wear an appropriate dress, OR skirt and blouse and dress shoes.
-SHOES WITH HEELS IN EXCESS OF 4 INCHES WILL NOT BE ALLOWED. - Cap and gowns.
-Students are only allowed to wear the following with their cap and gowns that has been issued through the school. - Academic Achievement awards, Valedictorian or Salutatorian medals, gold or white chords, honor graduate stoles, and class officer stoles.
-CAPS CANNOT BE EMBELLISHED.
-No chords or stoles from other activities will be allowed to be worn by the graduate.
+SHOES WITH HEELS IN EXCESS OF 4 INCHES WILL NOT BE ALLOWED. - Students are only allowed to wear school issued chords/stoles with their cap and gowns. - Academic Achievement Medals - Valedictorian or Salutatorian Medals - Gold chord (Beta) - Black chord (Clinch Endorsed Honors) - White chord (Credentialed Pathway Completer) - Grey chord (Associates Degree through dual enrollment) - Honor Graduate stole - Class Officer stole

+No chords or stoles from any other extracurricular activities or organizations will be allowed to be worn by the graduate.